Year 1

 - A plain white polo top/plain white T-shirt (you can purchase a top with the TM logo)

-- Shorts/Joggers (weather dependant)
+- Shorts/Joggers (weather dependent)

 - A pair of pumps